 - From Nicholashayne, south-west of Wellington, follow the minor road south towards Woodgate

-- Turn left after quarter of a mile at the crossroads up the track
+- Turn left after a quarter of a mile at the crossroads up the track

 - Park at Purchas Farm

 - Follow the bridleway north-east, turning east at the top of the hill